Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 "Problem?"
 She asked.

 "Could be." his jaw worked side-to-side as he considered what he was reading.
-"One of those stolen Pakistani nukes just showed up…"
+"One of those stolen Pakistani nukes just showed up..."

 ___